ziyao233/lmerge/README.md

 name of module modulePath, which could be used in ``require()``

 - ``-l``, ``--list``: Specify a file list.

+- `-i`, `--lua`: Specify name of the Lua interpreter, this will affect the sharp-bang line

 ## Resouce File